CrunchyData/postgres-operator-client/docs/content/reference/pgo_restore.md

 ---
-title: "kubectl-pgo backup"
+title: "pgo restore"
 ---
-## kubectl-pgo backup
+## pgo restore

-Backup cluster
+Restore cluster

 ### Synopsis

-Backup allows you to take a backup of a PostgreSQL cluster
+Restore the data of a PostgreSQL cluster from a backup

 ```
-kubectl-pgo backup CLUSTER_NAME [flags]
+pgo restore CLUSTER_NAME [flags]
 ```

 ### Examples

 ```
-  # Trigger a backup on the 'hippo' pod using the current spec options
+# Restore the 'hippo' cluster using the latest backup and replay all available WAL
-  pgo backup hippo
+pgo restore hippo --repoName repo1

-  # Update the 'backups.pgbackrest.manual.repoName' and 'backups.pgbackrest.manual.options' fields
-  # on the 'hippo' postgrescluster and trigger a backup
+# Restore the 'hippo' cluster to a specific point in time
-  pgo backup hippo --repoName="repo1"  --options="--type=full"
+pgo restore hippo --repoName repo1 --options '--type=time --target="2021-06-09 14:15:11-04"'
 ```

 ### Options

 ```
-  -h, --help                  help for backup
+  -h, --help                  help for restore
-      --options stringArray   options for taking a backup; can be used multiple times
+      --options stringArray   options to pass to the "pgbackrest restore" command; can be used multiple times
-      --repoName string       repoName to backup to
+      --repoName string       repository to restore from
 ```

 ### Options inherited from parent commands